mattnicholson/contextmapper/README.md

+# Context Mapper — Responsive data, simplified views
-# Is your data a single source of truth?
+## Is your data a single source of truth?
 Or is it a case of 'it depends...'?

 If you've got data with many different properties accounting for different use-cases, you may find your views become knotted with logic just to get the right bit of data displayed in your application.

-## Context Mapper — Responsive data, simplified views
+## What is Context Mapper?

 Javascript API to allow data to be variable depending on the context.